I Lost My Series I Savings Bond Certificate. What Do I Do?

 Minneapolis, MN 55480-0214

-Before they can process your claim, it is vital you provide include the following information with your completed FS Form 1048:
+Before the government can process your claim, you must provide the following information with your completed FS Form 1048:

 - Specific month and year of purchase